Registration

 • $2 million annual aggregate

-Step 1) Click on the following [link] to create a profile.
+• Click on this [link] to create a profile.

-Step 3) The original documents listed below must be sent to the College.
-Your application will only be processed once all documents are received in their correct format:
+The original documents listed above must be sent to the College.
+Your application will only be processed once all documents are received in their correct format.

 An applicant for registration as a pharmacy technician must be already licensed as a Pharmacy Technician in another Canada jurisdiction or be a graduate of a CCAPP or ACPE accredited entry-level pharmacy technician education program in Canada or the United States.